Michael Moore: Trumpileaks

 Moore expresses his political views in 2017 – video from MSNBC.

 Moore started the website TrumpiLeaks in May 2017, to encourage whistleblowers to provide information about Donald Trump.
 Moore was inspired to create the site after witnessing the firings by Trump of three law enforcement officials, specifically: United States Attorney Preet Bharara, former acting United States Attorney General Sally Yates, and former Director of the Federal Bureau of Investigation James Comey.
 Moore posted a message to his personal website, explaining the motivation of the new venture and that he wanted any information related to: "crimes, breaches of public trust and misconduct committed by Donald J. Trump and his associates".
 He asserted, "Trump thinks he's above the law".
 Moore stated it was his view that Trump had engaged in obstruction of justice, falsehoods to the United States citizenry, promoted violent behavior, and violated the Constitution of the United States.
+Archives from the Wayback Machine shows that the Trumpileaks website was active from June 2017 to October 2018.